michaelpatrickpurcell/temporal-mechanics/README.md

 ---

 ## Acts
-Each adventure is subdivided into three acts:
+Each game's story is subdivided into three acts:
    1. __Setup:__
       The first act is set in the future.
       In this act the characters relive a catastrophic past event and prepare a warning about that event to send back to their former selves.